Carnival in Rio – General Info

 Getting To the Samba Schools in Rio

-Many tourists go to these samba rehearsal parties, most of the year it is practically the only way to experience the powerful rhythms of Carnival Samba.
+Many tourists visit these samba rehearsal parties of the samba schools, most of the year it is practically the only way to experience the powerful rhythms of Carnival Samba.
 Displays by skillful dancers and some serious ass shaking guarantees a good time.
 Mangueira and Salgueiro are two examples of popular schools.
 The schools take a break from when Carnival ends until August when they start and go on all the way until Carnival starts again.

 Street Parties – The Best Part of the Carnival in Rio?

 The Carnival street parties in Rio de Janeiro deserve attention.
 If you come to Rio before or during Carnival and don’t experience one you definitely missed out on something.
 It is here you will experience that crazy atmosphere you’ve heard about; it is here where rhythms and drink stimulate erotic encounters of the third degree.
 The happiness and euphoria is impossible too describe.
 So what are they then?

 In Rio groups of friends meet up to play Samba, dance and socialize, if they grow in popularity they can turn in to so called blocos.
 These have meetings/street parties on a more regular basis, during Carnival they all have ensaios when they parade around a designated street block (hence the name bloco).
 Everyone can of course join these street parties.